Taggart’s Time: Florida State coach tackles dream job

 Now that he has his dream job, he needs to ensure it doesn’t become a nightmare.

-His career record at Western Kentucky, South Florida and Oregon is 47-50 over eight seasons.
-Though a report ranked him as the most overrated coach in the country, Taggart has gone 25-12 the last three (two at USF, one at Oregon).
+His career record at Western Kentucky, South Florida and Oregon was 47-50 over eight seasons.
+Though a report ranked him as the most overrated coach in the country, Taggart has gone 25-12 the last three seasons (two at USF, one at Oregon).

-Taggart left Oregon after just one season, a surprise to many in the college football world who didn’t know of his affinity for Florida State.

-“That means something because he probably wouldn’t have left Oregon to just go anywhere, but to have an opportunity to go to his dream school, I think you can understand that,” said ESPN college football analyst Kirk Herbstreit.

 Taggart has no prior ties to the program, but that doesn’t mean he doesn’t know the history or tradition.
 The Palmetto, Florida, native grew up as a Florida State fan and said his love affair with the program started watching Deion Sanders and Charlie Ward.